3lokai/icb-backend-v3/docs/stories/A.2.shopify-woo-list-fetcher.md

 - Clean separation of concerns with base fetcher and platform-specific implementations
 - Comprehensive async/await patterns with proper concurrency control
 - Robust error handling and retry logic with exponential backoff
-- Excellent test coverage (48/49 tests passing, 1 minor test issue with jitter)
+- Excellent test coverage (75/75 tests total, all passed)
+- Real-world validation with actual sample data from live coffee roasters
 - Proper rate limiting compliance for both Shopify and WooCommerce
 - ETag/Last-Modified caching implementation for bandwidth efficiency
 - Well-structured configuration management with Supabase integration
+- **NEW**: Comprehensive raw response storage with metadata tracking and deduplication

 ### Refactoring Performed